What Should I Know About Media Rates Before I Book My Ad?Jun 21, 2017

 - Open Rates and Bulk Space Contract – Bulk deal bookings get you better rates than one-time negotiations.
 When booking a bulk deal, you sign a bulk space contract which comes with a discount for an advertising commitment to a certain number of ads within a specified time period.
 Open rate or non-contract rate, on the other hand, is a rate for running a simple, one-time advertisement.

 - Frequency Discounts – Frequency discounts are contract rates offering the best discounts for display ads.
 The best commitment is to usually run a minimum size ad every week for a 52-week period.
 Some newspapers have shorter contracts of 13 or 26-week periods.

 Guidelines to Help You Get the Best Deal for Your Ad

 Everything related to media buying is negotiable.
 This is because media is never sold out and media outlets always have some available inventory.
 Thus you can always negotiate better rates, schedules and times.
 Here are some guidelines to help you better negotiate for your media buying.

-- Let the sales representative from the media organisation know that you intend to do business with him.
-If he knows he will get definite business from you, you will get a lot more of his effort than if he believes you are just as likely to buy an ad from any of the competitors of the organisation he works with.
+- Let the sales representative from the media organization know that you intend to do business with him.
+If he knows he will get definite business from you, you will get a lot more of his effort than if he believes you are just as likely to buy an ad from any of the competitors of the organization he works with.